 73% of consumers find it important to support domestic agriculture by purchasing food made with U.S.-grown ingredients.

 U.S. soybean growers are committed to being stewards of the land that they farm.
 They employ a variety of sustainable practices to reduce their overall land use, soil erosion, energy use and total greenhouse gas emissions, and improve water use efficiency and quality.
 In line with their commitment to sustainability, U.S. soybean farmers are working towards meeting these goals by 2025:

 High oleic soybeans are sustainably produced and 100% U.S. grown.

 U.S. soybean growers are collaborating with seed technology companies and oil suppliers to ramp up crop production and accelerate the supply of high oleic soybeans for edible and inedible uses, and for off-shore export.

-QUALISOY projects the supply of high oleic soybean oil will exceed all other high oleic offerings combined by 2027 due to the amount of available soybean acreage in North America.
+QUALISOY projects high oleic soybeans will be the fourth-largest grain and oilseed crop in the U.S. by 2025 due to growing North American acreage.
 Farmers continue to increase the amount of high oleic soybeans grown

 and more suppliers are beginning to carry high oleic soybean oil.

 Click the crop year in the chart below to see high oleic soy’s growing regions and year-to-year projections.